home-assistant/home-assistant.io/source/_posts/2021-08-23-supervisor-update.markdown

 ## Bullseye

 Two weeks ago Debian 11 (Bullseye) was released.
 The upcoming version of the Supervisor will recognize that version as a supported Operating System.
+This means that if you are running Home Assistant Supervised, you can start upgrading that.

-Support for the previous version (Debian 10 (Buster)) now is deprecated and will be removed in the first version of the Supervisor after the 4 months grace period.
+Support for the previous version (Debian 10 (Buster))is now deprecated and will be removed in the first version of the Supervisor after the 4 months grace period.
-Which means that within the next 4 months you need to update to Debian 11.
+This means that within the next 4 months you need to update to Debian 11.

 ### Environment variables